Cyprus

 Administration

-Cyprus is a member of the Commonwealth of Nations, but Queen Diana is not its head of state.
-The dominion used to be in the unique position of having one government with two prime ministers, one each from Greek and Turkish extraction, acting as a duumvirate but since Cyprus' independence in 2018 is a federal republic.
+Cyprus used to be a member of the Commonwealth of Nations until 2019, but Queen Diana was never the island's head of state.
+The former dominion used to be in the unique position of having one government with two prime ministers, one each from Greek and Turkish extraction, acting as a duumvirate but since Cyprus' independence in 2019 is a federal republic.

 The legislative body of Cyprus is a bicameral parliament, the Senate, each chamber representing both populations.
 It has 56 members representing each district in the country.
 In the absence of the queen, the presidents of both chambers of the Senate fulfill her ceremonial duties.
 There are currently proposals to create an appointed chamber called the Council of the State, where there are one member for each town with a population of at least 7,500.